Wired and Wireless Connections

 Figure 1a: Twisted Pair Cable

-These copper wires are crimped into a plastic RJ-45 connector, which is similar to a telephone cable connector.
+These copper wires are crimped into a plastic RJ-45 connector.

 Coaxial Cable